fastly/vscode-fastly-vcl/README.md

 - Note that previously-enabled VCL extensions can be disabled as well as uninstalled.
 - Clarify that this is an extension specifically for Fastly VCL, not general VCL.
 - Rename from vscode-vcl to vscode-fastly-vcl.
+- Colorize "#" and "//" as comments even if there are no letters behind.
+- Add more dependencies to the README.

 ## [1.0.1] - 2022-09-07